anand-kirori/github-tutorial-node-app/README.md

-# GitHub Tutorial Node App
+# GitHub Tutorial Node App Dockerized
 Branch - Docker |
 Basic node.js app that prints "Hello!
 This is our first project in GitHub" |
 Designed to test dockerfile for building docker images